 Generally, the entire deck is not placed in a single pour.
 Typically, for continuous span bridges, the positive flexure regions are placed first.
 Thus positive flexure regions may become composite prior to casting the other sections of the bridge.
-As the deck placement operation progresses, tensile stresses can develop in previously cast regions that will exceed the allowable rupture strength (φf_r) in the hardened deck.
+As the deck placement operation progresses, tensile stresses can develop in previously cast regions that will exceed the allowable rupture strength ( $\phi f_r$ ) in the hardened deck.
 When cracking is predicted, longitudinal deck reinforcing as specified in Article 6.10.1.7 is required to control cracking.
 Otherwise, alternative deck casting sequences must be employed to minimize the anticipated stresses to acceptable levels.
+This check is illustrated in Example 1.